slcorp/RTView-Flogo/README.md

-# RTView-Flogo  - RTView Integration with Flogo
+# RTView-Flogo  - RTView Integration with Project Flogo

 ## Overview

-RTView can be used to present real-time monitoring data from Flogo applications.
+Project Flogo provides powerful tools to build microservices with an ultralight framework that takes advantage of new IoT, edge, and serverless application architectures.
+With TIBCO's Flogo® Enterprise, data can be collected or analyzed locally on the smallest of IoT devices, so decisions and actions can be made in real time.

+This `RTView-Flogo` repository provides instructions and examples showing how to push real-time monitoring data from a Flogo application into an instance of an RTView DataServer and how to use RTView Cloud to create custom dashboards to display the data in real-time.
 The data shown can be either built-in data collected about Flogo Events, Instances, and Tasks.
 Additionally, the user may define data tables that are specific to the application being monitored.

-The `RTView-Javascript` repository  provides instructions and examples showing how to push real-time monitoring data from a Javascript application into an instance of an RTView DataServer and how to use RTView Cloud to create custom dashboards to display the data in real-time.

 RTView is a real-time data management, visualization and analytics engine provided by SL Corporation (www.sl.com).
 It is used by organizations worldwide as a key component of mission-critical monitoring and control systems, built around various middleware, infrastructure, telemetry and IoT data sources.